craigerskine/11ty-twind/_site/index.md

 }) }}
 {% endraw %}```

-## Button component with a bunch of different prop options set
+## Button component with a bunch of different prop option examples

 {{ button({
   color: 'pri',